Monday, April 29, 2024

 Language Construction and "Rightness"

 One of my hobbies is inventing languages.
-I've been doing it on and off since my senior year in high school, but I didn't really get serious about it until I went to graduate school to study linguistics.
-Working on an invented language is an enjoyable way to spend an evening, though I don't do it as much now as I used to.
+I’ve been doing it on and off since my senior year in high school, but I didn’t really get serious about it until I went to graduate school to study linguistics.
+Working on an invented language is an enjoyable way to spend an evening, though I don’t do it as much now as I used to.
 J.R.R.
 Tolkien, the author of The Lord of the Rings, The Hobbit, and The Silmarillion, also invented languages as a hobby.
-In a famous essay called "A Secret Vice" (originally a lecture given at Oxford to the Samuel Johnson Society on 29 November 1931), he talked about the reasons he invented languages, chief among them the pleasure he derived from creating words and thinking about the new relationship between the sounds of the word and the meaning that the word was intended to convey.
-As he put it: "it is the contemplation of the relation between sound and notion which is a main source of pleasure."
-(A Secret Vice", p 206)
+In a famous essay called “A Secret Vice”, originally a lecture given at Oxford to the Samuel Johnson Society on 29 November 1931, he talked about the reasons he invented languages, chief among them the pleasure he derived from creating words and thinking about the new relationship between the sounds of the word and the meaning that the word was intended to convey.
+As he put it: “it is the contemplation of the relation between sound and notion which is a main source of pleasure.” (“A Secret Vice”, p 206)

 I think for many of us who invent languages this is a strong motivation.
-There's definitely a little thrill when you come up with a word that is just Right for its intended meaning.
+There’s definitely a little thrill when you come up with a word that is just right for its intended meaning.
 For me, this sense of Rightness can also extend to phonological and grammatical systems themselves.
 There are many examples of grammatical and phonological phenomena from natural languages that I find enjoyable to think about: Frisian breaking, the Luiseño absolutive, and the auxiliary system of English, to name a few.

 My current constructed language project is called Æppl (sounds like “apple”).
 It’s a silly name and I don’t remember how I came up with it, but it’s too firmly embedded in my imagination to change now.
 I imagine Æppl being spoken by about 55,000 people who live on an (imaginary) island about 350 miles east of Newfoundland.

 1. Æppl has 24 vowels altogether.
-There are 12 simple vowels /iː ɪ eː ɛ æ ə ɐ ɑ ɔ oː ʊ uː/, 8 falling diphthongs /iə̯ eə̯ uə̯ oə̯ ai̯ au̯ ɔi̯ eʋ/, and 4 rising diphthongs /i̯ɛ i̯æ u̯ɔ u̯ɑ/.
+There are 12 simple vowels /iː ɪ eː ɛ æ ə ɐ ɑ ɔ oː ʊ uː/, 8 falling diphthongs /iə̯ eə̯ uə̯ oə̯ ai̯ au̯ ɔi̯ eu̯/, and 4 rising diphthongs /i̯ɛ i̯æ u̯ɔ u̯ɑ/.
 This is the largest set of vowels I've ever worked with in a constructed language.
 I generally prefer smaller, lopsided vowel sets (/i a o/, /i e a o/, /i ɨ u o a/, etc), so ending up with a set this large is rather out of character for me.
 The vowels of Æppl have accumulated over the years, but the composition of the set as it is now feels good and I have no plans to change it.

 I like playing around with different kinds of vowel charts.
-I've recently become enamoured of Geoff Lindsey's triangular mapping of the acoustic vowel space; he explains it here.
-(Go ahead and take a look; it's worth the time, and I'll still be here when you're done.
-In fact, you can even watch the video he made on the subject.)
+I’ve recently become enamoured of Geoff Lindsey’s triangular mapping of the acoustic vowel space; he explains it here.
+(Go ahead and take a look; it’s worth the time, and I’ll still be here when you’re done.
+You can even watch the video he made on the subject.)
 In fact, I liked it so much that I made a Lindseyan Triangle template in Adobe Illustrator for my own use and filled a copy with the simple vowels of Æppl.

 The simple vowels of Æppl